-The GCF should address adaptation related measurement challenges to enhance active monitoring, project and Fund-level aggregation and facilitate learning and steering.
+The GCF should address adaptation-related measurement challenges to enhance active monitoring, project and Fund-level aggregation, and to facilitate learning and steering.

-Recommendation 5(a): The GCF Secretariat should further engage with other climate funds and communities of practice to refine indicators, measurement and aggregation clarity, including improving the Fund-level indicator of direct and indirect beneficiaries.
+Recommendation 5(a): The GCF Secretariat should further engage with other climate funds and communities of practice to refine indicators, measurement and the clarity of aggregation, and also improve the Fund-level indicator of direct and indirect beneficiaries.

-Recommendation 5(b): Recognising the limitations of the current set of indicators, the GCF should address challenges in adaptation-related measurement on project- and fund-level indicators.
+Recommendation 5(b): Recognizing the limitations of the current set of indicators, the GCF should address the challenges in adaptation-related measurement of project and Fund-level indicators.